 Alfie Kohn said it best back in 2000, when he referenced: Standardized testing has swelled and mutated, like a creature in one of those old horror movies, to the point that it now threatens to swallow our schools whole.
 (Of course, on “The Late, Late Show,” no one ever insists that the monster is really doing us a favor by making its victims more “accountable.”)

-As I said earlier, penalize me for my students shortcomings, I can handle the absurdity of my own score being based on how poorly my students do.
+As I said earlier, penalize me for my student’s shortcomings, I can handle the absurdity of my own score is based on how poorly my students do.
 On the other hand, my students do not understand the politics and are made to feel worse about their already depleted self-esteem by the senseless implementation of a test that comes in only “one size fits all”.
-As testing time approaches, I would like to remind readers that there is the option to opt out!
+As the testing time approaches, I would like to remind readers that there is the option to opt out!